top of page

 We see the main entrance and tower structure at the front of Eddesbury.
 As you can see, the top floor has completely gone, crashing down in to the first floor.
 It is by great luck that the gable ends have not collapsed.

 The video on the left shows Eddesbury before the main fire.
 The video on the right shows the devastation of the building and the upper floors.
-Despite this building supposedly being locked down and ultra secure, people are still accessing the building.
-Will there be another fire to finish the building off?

-EDDESBURY TO BE RESTORED?
+EDDESBURY TO BE RESTORED!

 A listed Victorian mansion in Liverpool that was completed in 1884 will be converted into apartments in a multi-million-pound plan backed by a local heritage group.
 Developer Hassett Homes is to submit plans to the city council for the redevelopment of Eddesbury, a Grade II-listed mansion on Almonds Green in West Derby.
 The project will also see the redevelopment of three coach houses in the three-acre grounds.
+Before submitting a planning application, Hassett is embarking on a consolation process with people living nearby.
+His scheme already has the backing of local heritage group Hassett Homes agreed to purchase the site from a private entity in 2020.
+It says it will submit its planning application in the autumn following consultation with local residents, which is now under way.

 The new development will be called Danson Park and Hassett managing director Jamie Blennerhassett added: